 Degree program, major, or field: A program of study that normally requires at least 30 credits of coursework.
 The primary program name (degree and major as well as any concentrations) appears on the diploma for bachelor's and master's degrees.
 Only the degree name appears for doctoral degrees.
 An undergraduate who desires to graduate with a BA, BS, or BSEd degree in two or more subjects must meet the requirements for the major in each subject.
 For each major, at least 18 credits used to fulfill its requirements must be applied only to that major, i.e., cannot be used to fulfill the requirements of a concentration, minor, undergraduate certificate, or another major.
 For policies on graduate degrees, refer to AP.6 of the University Catalog.

-Concentration: A second-order component of a degree program.
-A concentration consists of at least 12 hours that are not applied to any other concentration.
-Concentrations are approved by the Undergraduate Council at the undergraduate level or by the Graduate Council at the graduate level.
+Concentration: A second-order component of a degree or certificate program.
+At the undergraduate level, concentrations are approved by the Undergraduate Council and consist of at least 12 hours that are not applied to any other concentration in the same degree or certificate program or major.
+At the graduate level, concentrations are approved by the Graduate Council and consist of at least 12 hours that are not applied to any other George Mason concentration (whether in the same degree or certificate program or in a different degree or certificate program)..

 Certificate: A program of study, distinct from a degree program, that requires at least 15 unique undergraduate or 12-24 graduate credits.
 For each undergraduate certificate, at least 15 credits used to fulfill its requirements cannot be used to fulfill the requirements of a major, concentration, minor, or another undergraduate certificate.
 The name of a completed certificate program appears on the transcript after the conferral of an undergraduate degree.
 Certificates and certificate concentrations are approved by the Undergraduate Council at the undergraduate level or by the Graduate Council at the graduate level.
 For policies on graduate certificates, refer to AP.6 of the University Catalog.